RoddickLaboratory/Nrxn1_PI-timing/README.md

 renv/ - Directory containing the R environment settings for the project.
-  .gitignore - File listing the files and directories to ignore when using git for version control. activate.R - R script that activates the renv environment when run. library/ - Directory containing the R packages used in the project. settings.json - File containing the settings for the renv package. staging/ - Directory containing the more R packages used in the project that are not installed in the library directory. renv.lock - File containing the R package dependencies for the project, used by the renv package to restore the environment.
+  .gitignore - File listing the files and directories to ignore when using git for version control. activate.R - R script that activates the renv environment when run. settings.json - File containing the settings for the renv package. renv.lock - File containing the R package dependencies for the project, used by the renv package to restore the environment.